Olusamimaths/sam-olusola-34451/README.md

 # Assumptions made
 - The assessment document mentioned `validTo`, but that was not present on the object, and I assumed what was meant was `validUntil`
 - I assumed that `validFrom` will always be set
-- I also assumed that based on the information on the assessment document, I can leave how how the processing of the listing are handled in my implementation
+- I also assumed that based on the information on the assessment document, I could leave how the processing of the listings are handled in my implementation

+# Possible Improvements
+- Including tests
+- Sending logs to sentry